ritikam29/Attendance-Tracker/README.md

 The .env file that was used for the project:
  PORT=4000

- MONGO_URI = 'mongodb+srv://ritika29:ritika12@cluster0.mm7izr6.mongodb.net/?retryWrites=true&w=majority' //getting the connection string from Mongodb
+1.MONGO_URI = 'mongodb+srv://ritika29:ritika12@cluster0.mm7izr6.mongodb.net/?retryWrites=true&w=majority' //getting the connection string from Mongodb

- SECRET_KEY = 'uHRQzuVUcfwT9G21' //secret key can be assigned to any string
+2.SECRET_KEY = 'uHRQzuVUcfwT9G21' //secret key can be assigned to any string

- CLOUDINARY_NAME = disinyc9d     //the name is obtained from the cloudinary website
+3.CLOUDINARY_NAME = disinyc9d     //the name is obtained from the cloudinary website

- CLOUDINARY_API_KEY = 288268824736841 //the API_KEY is obtained from the cloudinary website
+4.CLOUDINARY_API_KEY = 288268824736841 //the API_KEY is obtained from the cloudinary website

- CLOUDINARY_API_SECRET = hhRFyHgJ6SikBGm2gYhpNCamiA8 //the API_SECRET is obtained from the cloudinary website
+5.CLOUDINARY_API_SECRET = hhRFyHgJ6SikBGm2gYhpNCamiA8 //the API_SECRET is obtained from the cloudinary website

- GOOGLE_OAUTH_USERNAME = mahapatraritika2002@gmail.com // the email id that had been logged into the GCP console
+6 GOOGLE_OAUTH_USERNAME = mahapatraritika2002@gmail.com // the email id that had been logged into the GCP console

- GOOGLE_OAUTH_CLIENT_ID = 984359907422-hv5sr1uk0uunrrgs4h4fpo82cenr5k73.apps.googleusercontent.com // Under the **Credentials" tab** select "mail" OAuth client and copy the app id.
+7. GOOGLE_OAUTH_CLIENT_ID = 984359907422-hv5sr1uk0uunrrgs4h4fpo82cenr5k73.apps.googleusercontent.com // Under the **Credentials" tab** select "mail" OAuth client and copy the app id.

- GOOGLE_OAUTH_CLIENT_SECRET = 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 // Under the **Credentials" tab** select "mail" OAuth client and copy the secret.
+8.GOOGLE_OAUTH_CLIENT_SECRET = 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 // Under the **Credentials" tab** select "mail" OAuth client and copy the secret.

-GOOGLE_OAUTH_REFRESH_TOKEN = 1//04Doh4cpScUnoCgYIARAAGAQSNwF-L9Ir0Nv4JR6UcFnYOyz1pOpVVpfQNq0wSp5jKadGGi5B3NRJUEUcyb1QY7fx7q2Xk480uUU //(
+9.GOOGLE_OAUTH_REFRESH_TOKEN = 1//04Doh4cpScUnoCgYIARAAGAQSNwF-L9Ir0Nv4JR6UcFnYOyz1pOpVVpfQNq0wSp5jKadGGi5B3NRJUEUcyb1QY7fx7q2Xk480uUU //(
 Go to https://developers.google.com/oauthplayground, enter scope: "https://mail.google.com".

 Before submiting, click the setting icon on the top right.